Updated May 2026

 TOTAL (annual / NPV)$10.7–15.2M$145–$206M

 Discount rate: 4.0% (20-year AAA muni yield of 3.78% + risk premium).
 Annuity factor: 13.59 over 20 years.
-Revenue estimates based on comparable arena deals compiled by ripcitynotripoff.com/deals and verified against Raleigh Centennial Authority disclosures, CNBC NBA valuations, and Willamette Week reporting.

-7. Franchise Value and the Appreciation Question
+7. Franchise Value and Appreciation

-Dundon's own track record illustrates the point.
-He purchased a majority stake in the Carolina Hurricanes in 2018 at a valuation of $425 million and took full ownership in 2021.
-On March 6, 2026, Sportico reported that Dundon sold a 12.5% minority stake in the Hurricanes at a valuation of $2.66 billion.
-That represents a 6.25x return and a compound annual growth rate of approximately 30% over seven years.
-The 12.5% stake sale generates roughly $332 million in liquidity for Dundon—almost certainly to help fund the Blazers acquisition.
-This is a man who turned $425 million into $2.66 billion in seven years with one franchise and is now asking Portland to hand him $400 million to increase the value of his next one.
+Dundon’s own track record illustrates the point.
+He purchased a majority stake in the Carolina Hurricanes in 2018 at a valuation of $425 million.
+On March 6, 2026, Sportico reported that Dundon sold a 12.5% minority stake at a valuation of $2.66 billion—a 6.25x return and ~30% CAGR over seven years.
+He received $300 million in public arena funding in Raleigh and captured 100% of the resulting appreciation.
+Portland is being asked to repeat this pattern at double the public investment.

 Appreciation RateValue in Year 20Appreciation Above Purchase8% Public Participation Right